Immortale-dev/QTest/README.md

 ____

 #### toBeCloseTo (double compare, double precision)
 Method used to compare actual value to be within a specified precision of the expected value.
-It is requires 2 double parameters to be passed: the `compare` and `precision`.
-This method returns true if actual value lies within the [`compare - precision` , `compare + precision`] range.
+It is requires 2 **double** parameters to be passed: the `compare` and `precision`.
+This method will succeed the test if actual value lies within the [`compare - precision` , `compare + precision`] range.
 ***Example:***
 ```C++
 ...